-Expat healthcare in Tokyo, and healthcare in Japan as a whole, is of a good quality.
+Expat healthcare in Tokyo and healthcare in Japan as a whole are of good quality.
 Health insurance is mandatory and is partially funded by compulsory contributions determined according to annual income.

-The government covers between 70 and 90 percent of costs, with the patient being responsible for the balance.
-Certain procedures might not be covered.
-Some purchase private health insurance for extra coverage.
+The government covers between 70 and 90 percent of costs, with the patient responsible for the balance.
+Certain procedures might not be covered, and some purchase private health insurance for extra coverage.
 Private health insurers require that patients pay upfront for treatment and then submit receipts for reimbursement.
 The insurer then refunds the approved amount to the policyholder.

 Below is a list of prominent hospitals in Tokyo.

 Address: 4 Chome-1-22 Hiroo, Shibuya City, Tokyo 150-8935